royDavidovich/test-planner/README.md

 # test-planner
-vibe coded this web app in js, that fits the needs of uni students
+vibe coded using cursor this web app in js, that fits the needs of uni students